 The Autobiography Scheme, Also Known as Self-Selection Bias

 The autobiographical industry has never been as successful as today.
 Everyone from Oprah to the President’s dog felt the need to let the world know about their lives; and what made them successful.
 A bunch of prophets and pundits tell you with Madoff’s presumption, about the secret of their lives’ success and how you too should be like them.
 There is one problem; that advice are worthless!
 Why?

 Statistically speaking they carry no real meaning.
 In fact, in statistics, what makes an analysis thick is the selection of a sample, which has to be random.
 In other words, unlike Mr. Splendido, which believed to have understood the secret of success, by looking at the people in his circle, the statistical sample has to include a set of people that have to represent the “whole population.”

-In addition, the only fact that Mr. Splendido has been so successful in his life; it doesn’t make him wiser than a common man.
+Also, the only fact that Mr. Splendido has been so successful in his life; it doesn’t make him wiser than an ordinary man.
 Why?
 We will never know how much of Mr. Splendido success is due to skills and how much is due to luck.
-In short, we have to be careful to the “survivorship bias.”
+In short, we have to be careful with the “survivorship bias.”
 Therefore, all autobiographical accounts should be read, just like you would read Homer’s Iliad or Odyssey.

 Summary – Biases to Beware of

 So far we saw how the self-help industry has grown exponentially and what biases it carries.
 The most common ones, are the flawed belief that success is linear, which we will call “deterministic bias.”

 The false belief that someone successful can tell you better than anyone else how to be successful, which is called “survivorship bias.”

 The fact that we know better than anyone else what made us successful, which we will call the “know thyself bias;” and the wrong belief that our personal experience has any statistical validity, which it isn’t necessarily true, due to the “self-selection bias.”